 Its landscape varies from rugged outback wilderness and desert, including some of the most arid parts of the continent, to scenic mountain ranges and a coastline that stretches more than 3,700 kilometres.

-The state has a population of more than 1.7 million people, 77% of whom live in Adelaide and surrounding metropolitan areas.
-Large regional population areas include Mount Gambier in the state’s South East, and Whyalla, Port Lincoln and Port Augusta on the Eyre Peninsula.
+The state has a population of 1.8 million people, 80% of whom live in Adelaide and surrounding metropolitan areas.
+Large regional population areas include Mount Gambier in the state's South East, and Whyalla, Port Lincoln and Port Augusta on the Eyre Peninsula.

-While English is the principal language, the state is made up of over 200 ethnic communities.
+While English is the principal language, the state has over 200 ethnic communities.

 South Australia's rural regions are an integral part of the state's community and economy, offering diverse work and lifestyle opportunities.

 People with professional qualifications and trade expertise are in strong demand in the mining sector, manufacturing, agriculture, fishing, wine and tourism.

 About a quarter of South Australia's population lives in regions outside Adelaide.